pragkhard/ReactJs-Interview-prepration/Performance Optimisation/2_Client-vs-Server-Side-Rendering.md

 Server-Side - Best for content-heavy sites where SEO and fast initial load times are crucial, such as ecommerce sites and news websites.

+makes these both of these things to create an ideal application and this is best for content.